 Understanding Incentive Stock Options

-Look at the following graphic and click on each key event in the life of an ISO to learn more about the implications involving an ISO at each stage.
+Let’s now take a closer look at Incentive Stock Options (ISOs).
+Examine the following graphic and click on each key event in the life of an ISO to learn more about the implications involving an ISO at each stage.

-Click on each of the red numbers to learn more.
+Click on each of the number to learn more.